What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 Gallow's Humor

-3. Odd Couple: Late night, popular with industry people
+3. Odd Couple: Late night industry people haunt with a great playlist

-4. Pony Up: Amazing drinks and bomb bar snacks.
+4. Pony Up: Well-executed, creative drinks and fantastic bar snacks.
 Pro tip: order the chocolate chip cookie

-5. Dreamsicle: Just down the street from Pony Up and a bit more party vibe
+5. Dreamsicle: Just down the street from Pony Up with a bit more party vibe

-15. Funkadeli: This is less about the drinks (just casual drinks), but its always busy with expats and that neighborhood its in is always bustling, especially at night and on weekends
+17. Funkadeli: This is less about the drinks (just casual drinks), but its always busy with expats.
+The neighborhood it's in is always bustling, especially at night and on weekends.

 Craving wine.
 Here and here are guides to Shanghai's best wine bars.